taobo0310/musicdl/docs/Clients.md

 [Kuwo Music](http://www.kuwo.cn/) is a major Chinese online music platform that offers high-quality music streaming, charts, playlists, radio, and downloadable songs.

-We can use KuwoMusicClient to download the track above.
+We can download music from the aforementioned platform with KuwoMusicClient.

 No additional command-line tools, including ffmpeg or N_m3u8DL-RE, are needed to use KuwoMusicClient.
 Installing musicdl with pip is enough to get started immediately.